-MAKE N3 MILLION FROM CUCUMBER FARMING IN 3 MONTHS
+MAKE N3 MILLION FROM CUCUMBER FARMING IN 3 MONTHS IN 2021

 Cucumber farming can be very profitable if done in the right way.
 Cucumbers are scientifically known as Cucumis Sativus.
 Pickling, slicing and seedless are the varieties of cucumber.
 Smart Nigerians can make millions of naira from cucumber farming within months from a small size of land.